-Even if you’ve lived here your whole life (between us we’ve spent 55 years in Shetland!), there are always new and exciting places to discover.
+Even if you’ve lived here your whole life, there are always new and exciting places to discover.

-Hiring a motorhome is not something either of us ever thought of doing before.
+Hiring a motorhome is not something I’ve ever thought of doing before.

-Why you should hire a motorhome for your UK staycation
+Why you should hire a motorhome for your Shetland staycation

-After experiencing this vehicle for the weekend we’ve come to realise that hiring a motorhome is a really great idea!
-You can travel and sleep when and where you want to, you can socially distance, you can be as messy (or clean!) as you want (just make sure you return the motorhome as you found it!) and you can eat, sleep and relax to your own timetable without having to worry about any neighbours.
+After experiencing this vehicle for the weekend, I’ve come to realise that hiring a motorhome is a really great idea!
+You can travel and sleep when and where you want to, you can socially distance, you can be as messy (or clean!) as you want (make sure you return the motorhome as you found it!), and you can eat, sleep and relax to your own timetable without having to worry about any neighbours.

 It’s everything you need in one moving, cosy, warm, spacious home for the perfect outdoor adventure – even in January at 60 degrees North.
 It’s like camping, but warmer and tidier with your own personal shower and toilet.

-After a very thorough debrief from the husband and wife team at Explore Shetland, we loaded up our mountain bikes onto the bike rack on the back of the motorhome and headed off on our weekend staycation.
+After a thorough debrief from the husband and wife team at Explore Shetland, I loaded my mountain bike onto the bike rack on the back of the motorhome and headed off on my weekend staycation.

-The first stop: a food stop at a local village shop before heading east.
-In the true spirit of adventure, we drove to the end of a road neither of us had ever been on before so that we could watch the sunrise over the sea.
+The first stop was a food stop at a local village shop before heading east.
+In the true spirit of adventure, I drove to the end of a road I had never been on before to watch the sunrise over the sea.

-The following morning we woke to the sound of the sea gently lapping at the shore just a few metres away from us.
-As luck should have it, we were treated to a beautiful sunny, calm Shetland winter’s day: perfect for enjoying breakfast while we planned our bike ride over the rugged 10-mile dirt track to Uyea and back.
+The following morning I woke to the sound of the sea gently lapping at the shore just a few metres away.
+As luck should have it, I was treated to a beautiful sunny, calm Shetland winter’s day: perfect for enjoying breakfast while I planned our bike ride over the rugged 10-mile dirt track to Uyea and back.

 Uyea is one of my favourite places in Shetland to mountain bike, but this was the first time I’d been when the tide was completely in and Uyea was a cut off island.

-It was cold, although the weather stayed dry, so we didn’t stick around long before heading back to the motorhome to warm up, eat some lunch and plan our next outdoor adventure.
+It was cold, although the weather stayed dry, so I didn’t stick around long before heading back to the motorhome to warm up, eat lunch, and plan my next outdoor adventure.

-That afternoon we headed west to watch the sunset before finding a sheltered spot to spend the night.
+That afternoon I headed west to watch the sunset before finding a sheltered spot to spend the night.

-The following morning we packed a lunch and followed a yet uncharted bit of coastline along the west side of Shetland.
-The weather was wild, but we were both wearing many layers of clothes and it thankfully stayed quite dry.
+The following morning I packed a lunch and followed a yet uncharted bit of coastline along the west side of Shetland.
+The weather was wild.

-The wind picked up that night, but we were cosy, safe and warm inside the motorhome, well-fed and content.
-Although we were still in Shetland we felt like we were escaping from it all with our own private little holiday.
+The wind picked up that night, but I was well-fed and content and cosy, safe and warm inside the motorhome.
+Although I was still in Shetland, I felt like I was escaping from it all with my own private little holiday.

 Explore Shetland’s Sunlight A72 Motorhome – FAQs